yochaigal/cairn/wip/2e/reliquary.md

 - A chipped short sword of dubious quality.
 Drive into the earth to form a crystal dome that encircles and immobilizes the wielder.
 The dome is impenetrable by mundane means, and shatters once the sword is lifted again.
 - **Recharge**: Deliver a killing blow with the sword, absorbing the dying victim's soul into the blade.
 There is a cunning intelligence within that speaks to the wielder, forever asking for more souls, more!

-## Sticky Rope, 1 charge

-- A 100ft rope that can stick to any surface.
-- **Recharge**: Cut off 10ft of rope, which then wilts away.

 ## Veilsilk Grip, 1 charge